ircanywhere/ircanywhere.github.io/docs/source/server/events.rst

    :param boolean [force]: An optional force boolean to force the event into the '*' status window
    :returns: void

-.. js:function:: EventManager.insertEvent(client, message, type)
+.. js:function:: EventManager.insertEvent(client, message, type, cb)

    Inserts an event into the backlog, takes a client and message object and a type Usually 'privmsg' or 'join' etc.